 Do you know the problem with this?
 It’s too much work.
-A To-do list needs to be simple and easy, not complicated with 5 different columns you need that take at least 30 minutes to fill every day.
+An effective To-do list needs to be simple and easy, not complicated with 5 different columns you need that take at least 30 minutes to fill every day.

-You can use apps like Todoist or Google tasks.
+You can use apps like Todoist.
 These are simple and work great.
 Just write the task and that it.
 No wasting time on writing a lot!
 Make sure you are consistent and try your best to finish the tasks you plan to do each day.

 5. Go trekking